 The music, film and fashion icon is one of the most recognised figures of contemporary culture, starting as one of the first black supermodels in the early 1970s, and her bold image made her a muse to artists and designers – ranging from Issey Miyake and Thierry Mugler, all the way to Andy Warhol.

 Jones’ back catalogue features a string of acclaimed albums including Warm Leatherette, Nightclubbing and Slave to the Rhythm.
 Her fearless attitude of individuality and self-expression has had a remarkable influence on so many artists, from Björk to Lady Gaga.
 Though the star may be into the second decade of receiving her free bus pass, she continues to perform globally, captivating audiences with her superb talent, extravagant outfits and wild performances.

-Yes Grace, we do, and we can’t wait to see what a beautiful festival you create for us at Meltdown 2020.
-Calling all slaves to the rhythm, it’s time to pull up to the bumper baby!
+Yes Grace, we do, and we can’t wait to witness the beautiful festival you have created for us at Meltdown 2020 2021 2022.
+Get your tickets to the events at Meltdown Festival here.